gbraad/mscrolls-brahman/ifi/ifi.md

 * `prompt: ">"`
   Set the prompt to the given string.
 The new prompt will be used in any UI entry box until subqeuently changed.

-* `autolink: true`
-  Switch on or off the _autolinking_ feature of the GUI.
-This is the process of automatically converting the output text into markdown using the `objects` table.

 ### pictureobj